 - The development crew that built the webpage and its response functionality

 - The social team that’s drawn in fans and contributors from LinkedIn, Facebook, Twitter and Instagram

 - The digital folks keeping track of the amazing metrics (see below)

 - And our account team who has kept this project moving forward when it must have felt like herding fifty cats in fifty zip codes

 Social Media Coordinator Natalie Nadelhoffer says, “This campaign has shown me that a lot of people are feeling the same way I am.
 I really have enjoyed publishing the cards and seeing the contributors’ reactions to their shareable cards.
 They are all so supportive and appreciative.”

 There’s been a lot of change in the world since March, and people’s moments have changed in step.
 What started as a response to a shocking disruption has turned into a creative outlet for every kind of human emotion.
 It’s kept us connected to each other, and to the rest of the world.

-“We didn’t expect this campaign to have the effect that it has had on others and especially our own internal staff,” says VP Creative and Engagement Shannon Lee.
+“We didn’t expect this campaign to have the effect that it has had on others and especially our own internal staff,” says Senior Vice President, Creative Shannon Lee.
 “At a time when we were feeling a little lost and helpless—and frankly a little depressed—it allowed us to be inspired by the words of others and do something meaningful.”